 Skin Infections and Abscesses

 Abscesses and skin infections are the direct result of a break in skin integrity.
 Abrasions, bite wounds, and burn injuries can almost always lead to the development of secondary infections.
-This is especially true in instances where the first aid for the wounds are not carried out in the correct way.
-Infections can also arise because of inappropriate treatment such as using the wrong kind of medicine.
+This is especially true in instances where the first aid for the wounds are not carried out in the correct way or in a timely manner.

 Skin infections can also develop as a result of allergic reactions and flea bite dermatitis.
 In either case, there is a break in the skin.
 This break serves as an opening for resident microorganisms on the cat’s skin.
-They can enter the deeper layers of the skin and cause infection.
-Microorganisms from the environment can also enter through this opening in the feline’s skin.
+Aside from these, microorganisms from the environment can also enter the skin and cause infection.
 If the infection leads to the formation of pus, then you may have what’s called an abscess.

 Treating skin infections starts with addressing the cause of the infection.
 If it is due to flea bites, then the right flea treatment is necessary.
 If it is due to traumatic injuries, then it is critical to treat these as well.
 Antibiotics are a must when it comes to treating skin infections.
 If the infection has already spread, topical antibiotics will not work.

-If there is abscess, clip the hair around the affected area.
-Place a hot, moist compress over the area.
+If there is an abscess, clip the hair around the affected area.
+Place a hot, moist compress over it.
 This will cause the lymph vessels to dilate, allowing for the more efficient drainage of the pus.
-At the same time, it will increase blood flow to the area and bring immune system cells to the injured part.
+At the same time, it will increase blood flow to the area and bring the immune system cells to the wound.
 Apply a hot compress for about 20 minutes, twice or thrice a day.
 Make sure to clean the affected area with hydrogen peroxide and antibacterial soap.
 You should see improvement within 3 days.
-If not, it is best to seek veterinary treatment.
+If not, it is best to seek veterinary help.

 Any of the above-mentioned feline tail injuries can also lead to nerve damage.
 One has to understand that there are nerve fibers that run from the base of the tail right down to the tip.
 These nerve fibers carry impulses from the spinal cord so that the cat can move its tail.

-If there is a cat tail tip injury, then it is possible that the nerve fibers at the tip of the cat’s tail can get damaged, too.
+If there is a cat tail tip injury, it is possible that the nerve fibers at the tip of the cat’s tail are damaged, too.
 In such cases, there will be a neuritic type of pain.
 The treatment will require the administration of painkillers.
 In most cases, the vet will prescribe cat-appropriate nonsteroidal anti-inflammatory drugs.

-Depending on the location and severity of the nerve damage, it can heal on itself or may require tail amputation.
+Depending on the location and severity of the nerve damage, this type of injury can heal on its own or it may require tail amputation.

-The effective treatment of cat tail injuries depends on the type of injury that the cat suffers from.
-Minor abrasions do not require veterinary attention.
+To sum up, the effective treatment of cat tail injuries depends on the type of injury that the cat suffers from.
+Minor abrasions and wounds typically don’t require veterinary attention.
 However, deeper and more serious injuries require prompt veterinary care to prevent complications.